tareq1988/wp-docker/README.md

 # Overview
-A simple PHP 7.2 Docker & Compose Environment for WordPress.
+A simple *opinionated* PHP 7.2 Docker & Compose Environment for WordPress using Nginx, PHP-FPM, Redis, PHPMyAdmin and [Bedrock](https://github.com/roots/bedrock).

 ## Images Used